iottly/iottly.github.io/_dev/api/basics.md

 All the APIs are authenticated.
 Unauthenticated calls will return a `401` HTTP status code.

- > __IMPORTANT__: API tokens permits access to your data, DO NOT share them.
+ > __IMPORTANT__: API tokens permit access to your data, DO NOT share them.

 ## API errors
-In case of an error, calls to the iottly API may fail.
+Calls to the iottly API may fail in case of an error.
 In this case a relevant __HTTP__ status code is returned.
 A more human-friendly description of the error is available in the `error` field of the returned json.